 Often called hand strength, grip strength is the amount of force you exert when you pull or suspend objects using your hand.
 It is basically the amount of muscular strength of your forearm muscles.

-Improving grip strength can be done through weight training and ordinary daily activities.
+Improving it can be done through weight training and ordinary daily activities.
 But before we go to the ways for you to improve your grip strength, let’s discuss the different types of grips.

 Types of Grips